TAL #4960 Firm # 4393

 HOURS OF OPERATION:

-Auctions: A 3-day auction weekend takes place the weekend of the last Saturday of the scheduled month:
+Auctions: A 2 or 3-day auction weekend takes place the weekend of the last Saturday of the scheduled month:

 We have a limited number of reserve seating available.
 To reserve seating, please call when you receive your auction notification.
 Auction attendance and participation is not limited to those with reserve seating.
 We are unable to guarantee the location of seats reserved.
 Registration is required.
-Preview begins Tuesday the week of auction!
+Within our regular two month auction cycle, preview begins Tuesday, two weeks leading up to the of auction!
 Accepted modes of payment: Cash, Visa, MasterCard, Check, U.S. Postal Service Money Order

 History of The Chattanooga Auction House

 The Chattanooga Auction House has been in existence for many years now and a combination of the personnel involved provides over 50 yrs. worth of experience in the auction, antiques and home décor industry.